-All parts of the cooker can be cleaned with hot soapy water.
-Take care that no surplus water seeps into the appliance.
+All parts of the cooker can be cleaned with hot soapy water - but take care that no surplus water seeps into the appliance.

-Remember to switch the electricity supply back on and reset the clock before reusing the cooker.
+Remember to switch the electricity supply back on and reset the clock before re-using the cooker.